 - The disordered N-terminus of HDAC6 is a microtubule-binding domain critical for efficient tubulin deacetylation (2020)

 In 2020, KIF1A.ORG was awarded a Rising Tides grant from The Child Neurology Foundation to support organizations during the COVID-19 pandemic.
-This grant enabled KIF1A.ORG to partner with Albany Molecular Research Inc. (AMRI) to diversify our research strategy.
-AMRI is a distinguished contract research organization (CRO) with multiple locations and a range of services that support therapeutic development.
-Our first project with AMRI is an in silico docking study to support KIF1A.ORG’s drug repurposing therapeutic development strategy.
-Through this project, AMRI will model the KIF1A crystal structure to understand the location and possible effects of known gain-of-function and loss-of-function mutations, and explore existing kinesin binding compounds.
+This grant enabled KIF1A.ORG to partner with Curia (formerly Albany Molecular Research Inc.) to diversify our research strategy.
+Curia is a distinguished contract research organization (CRO) with multiple locations and a range of services that support therapeutic development.
+Our first project with Curia is an in silico docking study to support KIF1A.ORG’s drug repurposing therapeutic development strategy.
+Through this project, Curia will model the KIF1A crystal structure to understand the location and possible effects of known gain-of-function and loss-of-function mutations, and explore existing kinesin binding compounds.
 These efforts will provide insight into assay design and strategies to pursue additional mutations.